kchia/The-AI-Engineer-Challenge/README.md

        height="auto"/>
 </p>

-# 🚀 The AI Engineer Challenge
+# 🎓 Educational Content Assistant

-> **A comprehensive learning platform for building production-ready LLM-powered applications with modern web technologies**
+> **An AI-powered educational platform that transforms learning materials into interactive study guides and quizzes using modern web technologies**

 ## 🎯 Overview

-The AI Engineer Challenge is a hands-on learning experience designed to take you from zero to deploying your first Large Language Model (LLM) powered application.
-This project combines the power of **FastAPI**, **Next.js**, **OpenAI's GPT models**, and **Vercel** to create a full-stack chat application with real-time streaming responses.
+The Educational Content Assistant is a comprehensive learning platform that leverages AI to enhance educational content processing.
+Built with **FastAPI**, **Next.js**, **OpenAI's GPT models**, and **Vercel**, this application allows users to upload educational materials (PDF, DOCX, TXT), automatically categorize content by subject, generate structured study guides, and create interactive quizzes for enhanced learning experiences.

 ## ⚠️ Production Readiness Note